mjlaufer/dotfiles/al2-setup.md

 This guide is for setting up a development environment on an Amazon EC2 instance running Amazon Linux 2 (AL2).

-This guide generally prefers Linux package managers and installation instructions, but will fall back to Homebrew when alternative installation methods are inconvenient.

 ## Prerequisites

 This repository is intended for use with AL2 and assumes your default shell is zsh.